geokyr/diploma-thesis/README.md

 ## Contributions

-This diploma thesis includes work by Georgios Angelis and Serafeim Tzelepis.
+This diploma thesis includes contributions by Georgios Angelis and Serafeim Tzelepis.

-The whole platform conceptualization was a joint effort.
-On top of that, the Fuel Consumption model was implemented by Georgios Angelis and the Number of Stops model by Serafeim Tzelepis.
-Parts of the platform were also based on their work, such as the Drift service by Serafeim Tzelepis, and the Summarizer service by Georgios Angelis.
+The platform’s conceptualization was a joint effort.
+The Fuel Consumption model was implemented by Georgios Angelis, while the Number of Stops model was implemented by Serafeim Tzelepis.
+Parts of the platform are also based on their work, including the Drift service (Serafeim Tzelepis) and the Summarizer service (Georgios Angelis).